manifold-systems/manifold/docs/manifold-templates.md

 ## Expressions ##

-A ManTL expression contains a Java language expression that is evaluated, converted to a String, and inserted where the expression appears in the ManTL file.
+A ManTL expression contains a Java language expression, it is evaluated, converted to a String, and inserted where the expression appears in the ManTL file.

->Because the value of an expression is converted to a String, you can use an expression within a line of text, whether or not it is tagged with HTML, in a JSP file.

->The expression element can contain any expression that is valid according to the Java Language Specification but you cannot use a semicolon to end an expression.

 The syntax of an expression is as follows:
 ```jsp